bongiozzo/musica_mustdie/output/band_heavenly.md

 # Heavenly

+cool speed-power

-Дискография
+## Дискография

-"Coming from the Sky" 2000, Power Metal
+### "Coming from the Sky" 2000, Power Metal

+Coming from the sky
+Carry your heart
+Riding through hell
+Time machine
+Number one
+Our only chance
+Fairytale
+My turn will come
+Until I die
+Million ways

-"Sign Of The Winner" 2001, Power Metal
+### "Sign Of The Winner" 2001, Power Metal

+01. Break The Silence
+02. Destiny
+03. Sign Of The Winner
+04. The World Will Be Better
+05. Condemned To Die
+06. The Angel
+07. Still Believe
+08. The Sandman
+09. Words Of Change
+10. Until The End

-"Dust To Dust" 2004, Power Metal
+### "Dust To Dust" 2004, Power Metal

+1 .
+Ashes To Ashes ...
+2 .
+Evil
+3 .
+Lust For Life
+4 .
+Victory
+5 .
+Illusion Part I
+6 .
+Illusion Part II
+7 .
+The Ritual
+8 .
+Keepers Of The Earth
+9 .
+Miracle
+10 .
+Fight For Deliverance
+11 .
+Hands Of Darkness
+12 .
+Kingdom Come
+13 .  … Dust To Dust

-"Virus" 2006, Power Metal
+### "Virus" 2006, Power Metal

+1. The Dark Memories 06:07
+2. Spill Blood on Fire 05:17
+3. Virus 06:16
+4. The Power & Fury 06:03
+5. Wasted Time 05:56
+6. Bravery in the Field 05:52
+7. Liberty 05:30
+8. When the Rain Begins to Fall 04:17
+9. The Prince of the World 05:17
+10. The Joker (Japan Bonus Track) 03:54
+11. Spill Blood on Fire (Japanese version) 05:17

-"Carpe Diem" 2009, Power Metal
+### "Carpe Diem" 2009, Power Metal

+1. Carpe Diem 04:50
+2. Lost In Your Eyes 03:48
+3. Farewell 05:02
+4. Fullmoon 04:57
+5. A Better Me 06:07
+6. Ashen Paradise 05:25
+7. The Face Of The Truth 05:54
+8. Ode To Joy 04:52
+9. Save Our Souls 04:20

 ## Отношения с другими группами